genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ### Running the application locally

-From the workspace root you'll need to run:
+From the workspace root, run:
 ```
 $ npm run bootstrap
 ```

-Next, change to the positions app directory and spin up the dev server:
+Next, change to the **positions** directory and spin up the dev server:

 ```
 $ cd ./packages/apps/positions/client/web